stevelaver/twitchets/README.md

   # Look for Taylor Swift tickets, overriding the global configuration.
   - event: Taylor Swift # REQUIRED

     # Override global configuration setting.
-    # Event name must be an exact match.
-    # For example, this will NOT match "Taylor Swift: The Eras Tour".
-    eventSimilarity: 1

-    # Override global configuration setting.
     # Reset to default - watch for tickets from any region.